 • Specific guidelines will be provided to schools.

 Educators will distribute textbooks during classroom instruction if needed.
-After student use, all materials will be sanitized and clean.
+After student use, all materials will be sanitized.

 • All students will follow established bell schedule.

 • Students will be monitored in halls for physical distancing.

 Before- and after-school programming will be available and adjusted to comply with CDC and MHD requirements.

 - All 21st Century CLC programs will be open.

 - Select Safe Place and Childcare Camp locations will also open.
 Please check with your school’s principal for details and availability.